-- (1) Rules related to campaigning are governed by the Student Electoral Act (Schedule 1 of the Student Constitution) and are enforceable on all student leadership elections. - (2) All Election Committees must ensure that candidates and voters have access to the Student Electoral Act as well as any other regulations which establish guidelines for campaigning.
+- Rules related to campaigning are governed by the Student Electoral Act (Schedule 1 of the Student Constitution) and are enforceable on all student leadership elections. - (2) All Election Committees must ensure that candidates and voters have access to the Student Electoral Act as well as any other regulations which establish guidelines for campaigning. - (3) Every Student Leadership structures must establish an Election Committee.